 The simplest way to install BleachBit is using the package manager or the software.
 Here you can search for BleachBit and when you find it, click on it and then press Install.
 Removing it is as simple as searching for it again and pressing Remove.

-If you are terminal lover, you can use apt command to install BleachBit:
+If you are a terminal lover, you can use apt command to install BleachBit:

 sudo apt install bleachbit -y

-To get the latest version, you first of all have to go to the official download page:
+So, to grab the latest version, you can head down to official download page:

 Using BleachBit to clean your system

-Search for BleachBit and clcik on the bleachbit icon in the Applications Menu:
+Search for BleachBit and click on the bleachbit icon in the Applications Menu:

 Either of this methods should open up the start screen:

-This is the Preferences menu and you can open it up at any time by clicking Edit > Prefrences.
+This is the Preferences menu and you can open it up at any time by clicking on the menu icon (top-right corner of the window) and then click Preferences.

 Some important options include: